It’s More Than Just the Steps

 “Strength and conditioning training has proven to play a vital role in improving the overall performance of dancers.
 Due to repetitive movements and the resulting stressors to the body that occur during classes/rehearsals/performances, it is extremely important that dancers implement strength and conditioning training in their weekly routines.
 This type of training provides benefits such as increased muscular endurance and strength, improved aerobic capacity, and increased power.
 Various components include dynamic warm-ups, plyometric drills, stability training, and corrective strengthening exercise.
 When the same muscle groups are overused and activated repeatedly while performing choreography, the opposing muscle groups are neglected which can lead to muscle imbalances.
 These muscle imbalances can put a dancer at a greater risk of injury.
 Initiating strength and conditioning will help ensure dancers can maintain their dance schedule injury-free.”- Michelle Troiano, New York

 “I see so many dancers who struggle to improve their performance abilities and meet the high demands of dance.
 Through their struggles, they often face injury and discomfort as their body compensates its safety to execute a movement.
-When a dancer can develop an awareness of their body through strength training and condition for functional movements within the technique, they are expanding the possibility of what they can do in performances.
+When a dancer can develop an awareness of their body through strength training and condition for functional movements within the technique, they are expanding the possibility of what they can do in performances without considering the use of the right dancer shocks.
 All dancers would agree, it would be much easier and pleasing to work preventatively to care for the body as opposed to rehabilitating an injury and limiting participation in dance.
 I remember the days of dance managing and performance ending injury fondly, I don’t wish that heartache on any dancer.”- Brittany Cohen, New Jersey